Solway Firth: History

+The Martyr of the Solway

 Margaret Wilson was a Scottish Covenanter who was executed by drowning in the Solway Firth in 1685.
 She was tied to a stake in the water and left to drown with the incoming tide.
-Margaret Wilson lived during a time of great turmoil in Scotland, with the Covenanter movement opposing the episcopalian governance of the Church of Scotland.
+Wilson lived during a time of great turmoil in Scotland, with the Covenanter movement opposing the episcopalian governance of the Church of Scotland.
 The Covenanters sought to maintain their Presbyterian faith and resist the authority of the monarch.